 As soon as I got the adapter I was keen to try out my lens, firstly on my stills camera, just taking a few snaps.
 My first impression, I love it.
 The lens has a decent heft to it, in its all metal housing.
 I reckon you could probably drop it and little would happen to the lens.
 The focus throw is very large, if you are used to modern stills lenses, and also very smooth.
 There is lots I love about the lens, the in-built metal hood means no more messing about screwing plastic lens hoods on when it is sunny.
 Unlike all my other lenses, this hard stops at infinity, at last, no more missing infinity on a pull focus and then having to back track and re take the shot.
 Another great feature is the close focusing distance of 30cm or 11.8 inches.

 I had a quick play around taking some pictures on the Leica and then switching over to a modern Canon lens.
 I am not going to put the photos up here, as it was an incredibly unscientific test, but maybe I'll do something at a later date.
 There was discernable difference between the lenses.
 The canon was slightly more vivid, the reds particularly popped out.
 The Leica had a slightly muted look, less glossy almost.
 Strangely the Leica seemed to handle the highlights in the skintones slightly better too, but that is probably a bit too much to comment on for such an unscientific test.
+However, these initial impressions are pretty encouraging and I can't wait to take the lens out on its first job.
 I am looking forward to playing around with the lens a bit more, so I can test out the bokeh, particularly on the highlights, as this is what got me interested in the first place.

 Since my primary interest here is video and not photography, I'll finish with just one bit of video I found using the Leica Noctilux f0.95 50mm lens on a RED Epic.
 This was made by Tom Lowe (of Timescape fame)